LewisLabUCSD/CellFie/matlab_compiled/execCellfie/for_redistribution_files_only/readme.txt

 1. Prerequisites for Deployment

-Verify that version 9.5 (R2018b) of the MATLAB Runtime is installed.
+Verify that version 9.4 (R2018a) of the MATLAB Runtime is installed.
 If not, you can run the MATLAB Runtime installer.
 To find its location, enter

     >>mcrinstaller

 at the MATLAB prompt.
-NOTE: You will need administrator rights to run the MATLAB Runtime installer.

-Alternatively, download and install the Macintosh version of the MATLAB Runtime for R2018b from the following link on the MathWorks website:
+Alternatively, download and install the Linux version of the MATLAB Runtime for R2018a from the following link on the MathWorks website:

     http://www.mathworks.com/products/compiler/mcr/index.html

-For more information about the MATLAB Runtime and the MATLAB Runtime installer, see "Distribute Applications" in the MATLAB Compiler documentation
+For more information about the MATLAB Runtime and the MATLAB Runtime installer, see Package and Distribute in the MATLAB Compiler documentation
 in the MathWorks Documentation Center.

 2. Files to Deploy and Package

 Files to Package for Standalone
 ================================
+-execCellfie
--run_execCellfie.sh (shell script for temporarily setting environment variables and executing the application)
+-run_execCellfie.sh (shell script for temporarily setting environment variables and
+                     executing the application)
    -to run the shell script, type

        ./run_execCellfie.sh <mcr_directory> <argument_list>

-    at Linux or Mac command prompt. <mcr_directory> is the directory where version 9.5 of the MATLAB Runtime is installed or the directory where MATLAB is installed on the machine. <argument_list> is all the arguments you want to pass to your application.
+    at Linux or Mac command prompt. <mcr_directory> is the directory where version 9.4 of the MATLAB Runtime is installed or the directory where MATLAB is installed on the machine. <argument_list> is all the arguments you want to pass to your application.
 For example,

-    If you have version 9.5 of the MATLAB Runtime installed in /mathworks/home/application/v95, run the shell script as:
+    If you have version 9.4 of the MATLAB Runtime installed in /mathworks/home/application/v94, run the shell script as:

-       ./run_execCellfie.sh /mathworks/home/application/v95
+       ./run_execCellfie.sh /mathworks/home/application/v94

     If you have MATLAB installed in /mathworks/devel/application/matlab, run the shell script as:

        ./run_execCellfie.sh /mathworks/devel/application/matlab
 -MCRInstaller.zip
     Note: if end users are unable to download the MATLAB Runtime using the instructions in the previous section, include it when building your component by clicking the "Runtime included in package" link in the Deployment Tool.
--The Macintosh bundle directory structure execCellfie.app
-    Note: this can be stored in an archive file with the zip command zip -r execCellfie.zip execCellfie.app
-    or the tar command
-    tar -cvf execCellfie.tar execCellfie.app
 -This readme file